Place a reasonable price on your

 Anticipating information the

-buyer may request.
 In order to obtain financing, the buyer will

 need appraisals on all assets as well as information to satisfy